TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/1-Creating-Controllers-and-Actions.rst

 authorized to change the data of that organization.
 The administrator can change the contact data of the organization, create and delete offers and contact persons as well as edit existing offers.
-Securing against unauthorized acces can be done on different levels:
+Securing against unauthorized access can be done on different levels:

 * On the level of TYPO3, access to the page and/or plugin is prohibited.
 * Inside the Action, it is checked, if access is authorized.
 In